-With a streaming catalog mixed between Netflix original movies and endless amounts of well-known movies like Goodfellas, Nightcrawler, and Crazy, Stupid, Love, there’s no shortage of potential viewing options when it comes to Netflix’s impressive lineup of movies.
+With a streaming catalog mixed between Netflix original movies and endless amounts of well-known movies like Rocky II, Fletch, and The Ballad of Buster Scruggs, there’s no shortage of potential viewing options when it comes to Netflix’s impressive lineup of movies.

 Here are some of the movies you can currently find streaming on Netflix that we’d recommend checking out.

 In a bizarro world where he wasn’t a complete jerk in his private life, Chevy Chase would be a star on par with Bill Murray, enjoying career success beyond his wildest dreams.
 Sadly, that’s not a reality we live in, but at the very least we’re able to make due with the handful of great movies Chase appeared in throughout the ‘80s and ‘90s — Fletch being foremost among them.

 Irwin “Fletch” Fletcher (Chase) is an undercover reporter in Los Angeles.
 Approached by an enigmatic millionaire with an apparent death wish (Tim Matheson), Fletch uses a variety of disguises to investigate the case.